Hiring qualified employees is one of the best things you can do for your business, and getting them to stick around is even more critical.

 Employees are much more likely to stay with companies that make them feel appreciated.
-Verbal thanks are a necessary step, but why not take it a step further by offering bonuses and gifts from time to time?
+Verbal thanks are necessary, but why not take it a step further by offering bonuses and gifts from time to time?

-End-of-year bonuses are common, but you might also consider implementing an attendance bonus program that rewards workers who show up regularly.
-If a worker knows that they'll miss out on a monetary reward when they miss a shift, they might be willing to make more of an effort.
+End-of-year bonuses are typical, but you might also consider implementing an attendance bonus program that rewards workers who show up regularly.
+If workers know that they'll miss out on a monetary reward when they miss a shift, they might be willing to make more of an effort.